microchip-pic-avr-examples/pic18f46q24-curiosity-hpc-demo-code/README.md

 This lab shows how to configure the ADC, run a conversion, read the analog voltage controlled by the on-board potentiometer, print the conversion result on UART and display the high order four bits on the display.

 #### Hardware Effects
-The four most significant bits of the ADC result are reflected onto each of the four LEDs respectively.
+The four most significant bits of the ADC results are reflected onto each of the four LEDs respectively.
 Rotate the potentiometer to change the display. <br />
 The ADC value will be printed on UART TX pin which is connected to pin RC6 through PPS.
 Connect this pin to the Virtual COM port's TX pin using a jumper wire to use the onboard serial to USB feature.

 #### Summary
-The PIC18-Q24 family of devices have an on-board Single-ended (ADCC) Analog-to-Digital Converter with computationa module and 10 bits of resolution.
+The PIC18-Q24 family of devices have an on-board Single-ended (ADCC) Analog-to-Digital Converter with computation module and 10 bits of resolution.
 The converter can be referenced to the device’s VDD or an external voltage reference.
 This lab references it to VDD.
 The result from the ADC is represented by a ratio of the voltage to the reference.

 ## ADCC SETUP
 ![ADCC Set-up](images/ADCCCONFIG-HPC.png)

 ### <u>Lab 5: VARIABLE SPEED ROTATE</u>
 #### Introduction
-This lab combines all of the previous lab to produce a variable speed rotating LED display that is proportional to the ADC value.
+This lab combines all of the previous labs to produce a variable speed rotating LED display that is proportional to the ADC value.
 The ADC value and LED rotate speed are inversely proportional to each other.
 #### Hardware Effects
 Rotate the on-board potentiometer to change the speed of the LEDs shift. <br />
 The ADC value will be printed on UART TX pin which is connected to pin RC6 through PPS.
 Connect this pin to the Virtual COM port's TX pin using a jumper wire to use the onboard serial to USB feature.
 #### Summary
-A crucial step in this lab is to check if the ADC value is 0.
+A crucial step in this lab is to check if the ADC value is '0.'
 If it does not perform the zero check, and the ADC result is zero, the LEDs will rotate at an incorrect speed.
 This is an effect of the delay value underflowing from 0 to 255.